-{$\bm {g_{A}^{u-d}}$:} The axial charge, summarized in Table~\ref{tab:gASTfinal} for the various strategies considered, is obtained in two different ways: (i) from the forward matrix element, which for the $\{4^{},3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ strategies are given in rows one and eight, and (ii) by extrapolating the form factor $G_A(Q^2)$ to $Q^2=0$.
+{$\bm {g_{A}^{u-d}}$:} The axial charges, summarized in Table~\ref{tab:gASTfinal} for the various strategies considered, are obtained in two different ways: (i) from the forward matrix element, which for the $\{4^{},3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ strategies are given in rows one and eight, and (ii) by extrapolating the form factor $G_A(Q^2)$ to $Q^2=0$.
 To specify the parameterization used in the second case, we introduce a third symbol, $\{D\}$/$\{z^2\}$/$\{P_2\}$, to represent a dipole/$z^2$/$P(g, 0, 2)$ fit.
-For example $\{4^{N\pi},3^\ast,{z}^2\}$ means data obtained using the $\{4^{N\pi},3^\ast\}$ strategy and extrapolated using the $z^2$ fit.
+For example $\{4^{N\pi},3^\ast,{z}^2\}$ means form factors obtained using the $\{4^{N\pi},3^\ast\}$ strategy and extrapolated using the $z^2$ fit (the glossary in Appendix~\ref{sec:glossary} describes the various fits).
 In many of the CCFV fits, the data show no significant finite volume correction, especially above $M_\pi L > 4.0$.
-The effect is much smaller than the overall analysis error from the CCFV fit shown in Fig.~\ref{fig:CCFVgA} in appendix~\ref{sec:appendixCCFV}.
+The effect is much smaller than the overall analysis error from the CCFV fit shown in Fig.~\ref{fig:CCFVgA} in Appendix~\ref{sec:appendixCCFV}.
 So we also performed CC fits to data neglecting the two small volume ensembles, $a094m270$ and $a091m170$.
 These are labeled as $\{{\widehat D}\}$ or $\{{\widehat z}^2\}$ or $\{{\widehat P}_2\}$.
-Overall, the main issue that needs to be resolved in both ways is whether the $N ({\bm 1}) \pi ({-\bm 1})$ state needs to be included in the analysis.
+Overall, the main issue that needs to be resolved in both ways is whether the $N ({\bm 1}) \pi ({-\bm 1})$ state should be included in the analysis.

-With the $\{4^{},3^\ast\}$ strategy (first seven rows in Table~\ref{tab:gASTfinal}), the $\Delta M_1$ from a four-state fit is large, about $600$~MeV, and the $\tau \to \infty$ value for $g_{A}^{u-d}$ is smaller, about 5\% below the experimental value for $g_{A}^{u-d}$.
-In this case, estimate from the forward matrix element (first row) and those using the dipole or $z^2$ or Pad\'e parameterization of the form factors give consistent results.
+With the $\{4^{},3^\ast\}$ strategy (first seven rows in Table~\ref{tab:gASTfinal}), the $\Delta M_1$ from a four-state fit is large, about $600$~MeV, and the $\tau \to \infty$ value for $g_{A}^{u-d}$ is smaller, about 5\% below the experimental value.
+In this case, estimates from the forward matrix element (first row) and those using the dipole or $z^2$ or Pad\'e parameterization of the form factors give consistent results.
 Comparison of these estimates from the $Q^2$ fits is shown in the two left panels in Fig.~\ref{fig:GAcompQ2} for the two $M_\pi \sim 170$~MeV ensembles.